-Flashback!
 We ran a version of this post way back in August of 2013, so we thought it was high time to revisit it!
-Read on, and find out how to use Pinterest for marketing.
+Read on, and find out how to use Pinterest for marketing [Updated April 14, 2020].

 How to use Pinterest for marketing is a question that should be on your mind if you have a visually interesting product or your customer base is largely women.

-I recently posted an informal Facebook poll asking the question: Pinterest or Instagram?
-Like all thing internet, the results were surprisingly contentious.
+In 2017, I posted an informal Facebook poll asking the question: Pinterest or Instagram?
+Like all things internet, the results were surprisingly contentious.

 Much has been said about Pinterest’s popularity among women, so if your business or target market is oriented toward women, Pinterest should interest you (get it?).